Sex, Power, Money, Fame

 Why it cannot be legislated, only raised

 There is exactly one move that addresses the cause, and it is the move the inner traditions have pointed at for three thousand years.
 You change where the energy goes.
 You open the channel up.
-As I put it in the transmutation essay, the drive that built every living thing is not yours to abolish, it is yours to direct, and the same is true of all four hungers at once, because they are the same drive.
+The drive that built every living thing is not yours to abolish, it is yours to direct, and the same is true of all four hungers at once, because they are the same drive.
 You do not defeat greed, lust, the will to dominate, and the craving for fame one at a time.
-You raise the single current that was discharging as all four, and as it rises, it stops arriving at the gates that were producing them.
+You raise the single current that was discharging as all four, and as it rises, it stops arriving at the gates that produced them.
 The lower gates do not have to be fought.
 They have to be passed.

 What opens above the floor